borkdude/getting-and-cleaning-data-course-project/README.md

 getting-and-cleaning-data-course-project
 ========================================

-Course project deliverables for the Coursera course 'Getting and Cleaning Data'
+Course project deliverables for the Coursera course [Getting and Cleaning Data](https://www.coursera.org/course/getdata)

 ## Installation
 * Create a directory for this project, henceforth called `samsung`